Zum Inhalt springen

 Representational State Transfer (REST) is the dominant API paradigm in e-commerce.
 Shopware is built on a REST API, as are the majority of ERP systems, PIM solutions, and payment providers.
 REST APIs work resource-based: each entity -- product, customer, order -- is accessible via a unique URL and manipulated through the HTTP verbs GET, POST, PUT, PATCH, and DELETE.

 REST's strength lies in its simplicity and ubiquity.
-According to an analysis by Postman, 83 percent of all APIs use the REST paradigm (Postman, 2024).
+In our experience, REST dominates the API landscape in the vast majority of B2B integrations (project experience).
 Developers understand REST intuitively, debugging is possible with standard tools, and the protocol's statelessness simplifies horizontal scaling.
 For B2B integrations, REST APIs are the natural choice when it comes to CRUD operations on business objects: creating and updating products, submitting orders, synchronizing customer data.

 REST's limitations become apparent in complex query scenarios.
 When a frontend client needs a product's data together with availability, customer-specific price, related cross-selling products, and product reviews in a single call, REST leads to either over-fetching (too much data per endpoint) or under-fetching (multiple sequential calls needed).
 This problem is what GraphQL addresses.